-The typical average salary for this particular career in law is around $121,000 on a yearly basis.
+The average annual salary for this particular career in law is around $121,000.

 Media Law Jobs

-Media law is the type of law that encapsulates a broad range of different media, such as print media, internet, and broadcast television.
-In other words, media law is designed to regulate the use and production of media.
-It may involve countless types of legal issues that can occur in the process of the consumption or production of different types of media.
+Media law is a type of law that encapsulates a broad range of different media, such as print media, internet, and broadcast television.
+Media law is designed to regulate the use and production of media, so it involves countless types of legal issues that can occur during the consumption or production of different types of media.

 On the one hand, lawyers who represent individuals typically function as part of a talent agency or solo practitioners.
-On the other, there is the majority of media lawyers who seek employment in mid- and large-size law firms, or as in-house counsel.
-Average yearly salaries for media lawyers typically go around $62,000.
+On the other, the majority of media lawyers seek employment in mid- and large-size law firms, or as in-house counsel.
+Average yearly salaries for media lawyers are typically around $120,000.

 Political Law Jobs

-If you’re looking to get your hands on a graduate degree in political science and one in law, your safest bet is to pursue a political scientist career with state or federal governments.
-Resolving social problems is becoming an increasing requirement for these governments.
-The rising number of such social problems is causing them to seek individuals who possess skills and knowledge in both political science and law.
+If you’re looking to get your hands on a graduate degree in political science and one in law, your safest bet is to pursue a political science career as either a state or federal government employee.
+The rising number of social problems both in the US and around the world is causing governments to seek individuals who possess skills and knowledge in both political science and law.

-Examples of activities these political scientists are often asked to do include forecasting trends in the political, social, and economic arenas, as well as investigate election results.
-At the same time, they’re no strangers to small town politics or examining Supreme Court decisions.
+Examples of tasks political scientists are often asked to perform include forecasting trends in the political, social, and economic arenas, as well as investigating election results.
+At the same time, they’re no strangers to everything from small town politics to examining Supreme Court decisions.

-Political scientists typically make around $118,000 every year.
+Political scientists typically make around $125,000 per year.

-Motivations for entering the legal profession are different across all careers.
+Motivations for entering the legal profession vary vastly according to individuals and the specific careers they choose.
 For the most part, becoming a licensed professional of any kind is only possible with an enormous amount of ambition.
-The law may be an excellent fit for you if you’re the kind of person who thrives on the pride of climbing the corporate ladder or the thrill of a challenge to win a case in court.
+The law may be an excellent fit for you if you're the kind of person who thrives on the pride of climbing the corporate ladder or the challenge of winning a case in court.

-On the other end of the spectrum, helping others in need is the dominant reason for getting into law.
-Because the law imbues every aspect of our lives, it is compelling, and therefore enticing – especially for those who want to change the world.
+That said, helping others in need is another major reason for getting into law.
+Because the law affects every aspect of our lives, it’s both compelling and enticing – especially for those who want to change the world.